Tuesday, February 17, 2026

 • Cases progress steadily with regular customer updates

-Outcome quality indicators used to assess fairness
+Complaint quality KPIs used to assess fair outcomes

 DISP requires fair, consistent, competent assessments.
 Consumer Duty adds expectations that firms monitor and evidence good outcomes.